Where are they now? Chelsea’s 10 youngest Premier League scorers

 Terry’s first league goal for Chelsea, against Arsenal in 2001, was one of the 27 headed goals he scored during his Premier League career.

-He went on to win five Premier League titles, five FA Cups, the Champions League and the Europa League at Stamford Bridge, which is a decent recrod, if you ask us.
+He went on to win five Premier League titles, five FA Cups, the Champions League and the Europa League at Stamford Bridge, which is a decent record, if you ask us.

-The defender spent one season with Aston Villa before retiring and then became part of Dean Smith’s coaching staff.
-He’s currently back at Chelsea as a part-time coaching consultant for their academy and on the internet flogging pictures of monkeys.
+He’s currently back at Chelsea as a part-time coaching consultant for their academy and spent the early part of the year flogging pictures of monkeys on the internet.

 READ MORE: 8 former Chelsea players we can’t believe are still playing in 2022

 TRY A QUIZ: Can you name Mourinho’s 35 most-used players throughout his career?